Raynos/fyp/README.md

     - and dark text
  - new tab 4 linkz (done)
  - bugs with related clicks not opening articles
- - padding to divs so links to touch right edge (done?)
+ - padding to divs so links to touch left edge (done)
  - title should not be link, is confusing (done)
+ - blogs should not link to themself (done)
+ - selected item border is too wide (done)
+ - colors need tweaking (done)

  just so you can say Informal feedback from n users came up with the following suggestions for refinements to the user interface.
 Most deal with adding clarity to the visual outline of the content, improving the user experience.